uuuuuvika/Minishell/README.md

 - [ ] Something goes wrong with ctrl-D and it does not aways work
 - [ ] `cat '` is segfault and `cat "` does not behave like bash.
 Also seg fault for `echo '` `echo "` `pwd '` among others.
 Maybe we need to check when quotes are not pair, bash seems to wait for the second quote but maybe returnring some :non valid input error" is enough(?) :face_with_peeking_eye:
+- [ ]  cat '$TERM' giving seg fault when not forking

 ## general TODO:
 - [ ] Simple built in commands: echo, echo -n, cd, pwd, export, unset, env, exit